Narrative Theory: A Brief Introduction

 Another way out of the difficulty is to turn our attention away from the agency of narration to the process of narration, in which case, the terms first-person and third-person narrators can be dispensed with, and respectively replaced with voice-over and camera-eye narration.
 The terms first-person and voice-over narration on the one hand, and third-person and camera-eye narration on the other, are, however, not exactly interchageable, as there are cases of voice-over narration coinciding with third-person narration in some films (see Kozloff).

 While we are still with the narrator, we may note here that the only type of narrator in written narratives which has been related to cinematic narration, is the objective third person narrator: in spite of this connection, the concept of the narrator, strangely enough, seems to disappear once we try to transfer the same concept to film.
 Theoretically, the term narrator, for instance, cannot be used, without encountering some conceptual difficulties, even when a so-called written objective third-person narrative is directly used as a film script.
-However, the reverse process from film to written literature – such as the camera eye sections of Dos Passos' trilogy, USA – has been more successful.
+The success of the reverse process from film to written literature – such as the camera eye sections of Dos Passos' trilogy, USA – is also debatable (Hock, 2005).

 A voice-over narrator need not necessarily coincide with the first-person narrator.
 A voice-over narrator who is not a character in the story, and hence is a third-person voice-over narrator, is not only possible, but is occasionally found in fictional and non-fictional films.
 When the voice-over narrator is also a character in the story (henceforth, first-person voice-over narrator), there are of course some interesting similarities with the first-person narrator of written narratives (henceforth, written first-person narrator).
 There is, for instance, the creation of intimacy and irony in both written first-person and first-person voice-over narrations.
 Intimacy is created by the voice of a character in the film who is not merely a technical device or who is estranged from the story world, and who is, at least within the world of the narrative itself, of flesh and blood.
 Irony is generated by the fact that the personage narrating does not always or entirely perceive what is actually going on in the narrative.
 In cinematic narratives, irony may also be generated by the discrepancy between what is stated by the first-person voice-over narrator and what the camera reveals to the audience: the latter may often be more ‘truthful’ than what is said by the voice-over narrator.
 In fact, the potential for irony in first-person narratives is greater in film than in written (or linguistically encoded) narratives, as there is the inherent technical discrepancy between what the camera ‘sees’, and what the first-person voice-over narrator says.
 The sayer and seer of first-person voice-over narratives are often not located in the same body, and this results in the technically anomalous situation where the camera quite often looks at the first-person voice-over narrator, instead of looking from the voice-over narrator's physical perspective.